 The Bonds maturing on and after February 15, 2036 are subject to redemption at the option of the District in whole or in part on August 15, 2035 or any date thereafter, at a price equal to the principal amount thereof, plus accrued interest to the date of redemption.
-In addition, the Term Bonds (hereinafter defined) are subject to mandatory sinking fund redemption as described herein.
-(See "THE BONDS - Optional Redemption" and "THE BONDS - Mandatory Sinking Fund Redemption").
+(See "THE BONDS - Optional Redemption").
+If two or more serial bonds of consecutive maturities are combined into one or more "Term Bonds" by the Underwriter, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order (see "THE BONDS - Mandatory Sinking Fund Redemption").